Our Board of Directors

 In 2014, Carla was elected President for the Michigan Chapter of the American Association of Blacks in Energy (AABE).
 She also serves on the Board of Directors for various organizations including the Detroit Regional Chamber, TechTown Detroit, University of Detroit Jesuit High School, and the Wayne State University Physicians Board.
 Carla is a member of Alpha Kappa Alpha Sorority Inc., InForum Michigan, the Michigan Minority Supplier Diversity Council (MMSDC), the National Association of Women Business Owners (NAWBO), the Women’s Informal Network (WIN), and the NAACP.
 She is a former member of the Board of Water Commissioners for the Detroit Water and Sewerage Department, and a 2014 graduate of Detroit’s Inaugural Cohort for Goldman Sachs 10,000 Small Business Program.
 She and her family reside and work in the City of Detroit.

-Kimberly has nearly 30 years experience in sales and relationship building at large and small for-profit and nonprofit organizations.
-Her expertise includes non-profit fundraising, marketing, communications, program management, and board development.
+Kimberly has more than 30 years of experience in sales and relationship building at large and small for-profit and nonprofit organizations.
+Her expertise includes non-profit leadership, fundraising, marketing, communications, program management, and board development.

-After beginning her career with Marriott Hotels, Kimberly transitioned to the nonprofit world and has contributed to the fundraising and alumni relations programs at some of the region’s most respected educational and cultural institutions, including the Detroit Zoological Society, Cranbrook Educational Community, the College for Creative Studies, Case Western Reserve University, and the Cleveland Institute of Art and is currently responsible for the strategies and implementation of fundraising efforts, reach, and effectiveness to support operational capacity and program implementation for Henry Ford Learning Network (HFLI) and its network schools.
+After beginning her career with Marriott Hotels, Kimberly transitioned to the nonprofit world and has contributed to the fundraising and alumni relations programs at some of the region’s most respected educational and cultural institutions, including the Detroit Zoological Society, Cranbrook Educational Community, the College for Creative Studies, Case Western Reserve University, and the Cleveland Institute of Art and is currently responsible for leading the strategy and programs that engage and support members of the Washtenaw Contractors Association, a professional association of commercial contractors.

 Kimberly is also a Build Institute graduate (BUILD Social cohort 3).
 As an entrepreneur and maker, her company, Owen & Abbey, creates furniture and home goods using wood salvaged from abandoned homes in Detroit.

-In addition to serving on the Build Institute Advisory Council, she contributes her time and talent as a board member for the Welding Artisan Center, member of the National Advisory Council for Central College, and as a commissioner for the Planning Commission of Huntington Woods.
+In addition to serving on the Build Institute Advisory Council, she contributes her time and talent as a member of the National Advisory Council for Central College (Pella IA) and as President of the Research Lofts Association (Detroit MI).

 Kimberly earned a B.A. in Business Management from Central College in Pella, Iowa.
 She also completed some graduate level studies toward an M.B.A. from Case Western Reserve University.